glhr/rasa_project/user_data/user_data_2.md

 - what are you going to do with all these things
 - are the fruits ripe
 - with a detailed description of the shape of the object and its colour with terms matching its data base
+- by showing it the right thing to do